 Jill moved from Virginia to Louisiana in 2011.
-Although she’s no longer supported by The Arc in Virgina, she continues to promote herself as a self-advocate and leader in Louisiana.
+She continues to promote herself as a self-advocate and leader in Louisiana.

-Jill was invited to both Tulane University in New Orleans and Louisiana State University in Baton Rouge to tell her story to educators and students, so they can understand how to help people with I/DD.
+Jill has visited Tulane University in New Orleans and Louisiana State University in Baton Rouge to tell her story to educators and students, so they can understand how to help people with I/DD.

 Jill gives these tips:

 - Don’t ever use it – even when joking.
-If you use it, others will think it’s OK, and they will use it too.
+Others will think it’s ok if you use it, and they’ll use it too.

-- Whenever you hear someone use the word, explain how personally you take it because it’s so hurtful.
+- When you hear someone use the word, explain how hurtful it is to use the r word.

-- Speak to your state legislators about removing the “r word” from all statutes in your state.
+- Speak to state legislators about removing the r word from all statutes in your state.